Universal Polynomials for Tautological Integrals on Hilbert Schemes: Enumerative applications

 By this observation, one may define the BPS spectrum of an analytic singularity type $T$ as the BPS spectrum of a complete, reduced curve having one singularity of type $T$.
-The BPS spectrum of a singularity $T$ is conjectured by Oblomkov and Shende in \cite{OS} to be determined explicitly by the Milnor number and the HOMFLY polynomial of the link of $T$.
-In particular, the BPS spectrum of a curve should depend only on the topological types of the singularities of the curve.
+The BPS spectrum of a singularity $T$ is shown by Maulik \cite{maulik_stable_2012} to be determined explicitly by the Milnor number and the HOMFLY polynomial of the link of $T$.
+In particular, the BPS spectrum of a curve depends only on the topological types of the singularities of the curve.

-\begin{nprop} Let $S$ be a smooth, projective, connected surface, and let $L$ be a line bundle on $S$.
-Let $m = (m_i)_{i=0}^\infty$ be a BPS spectrum, and denote by $|L|_m\subseteq |L|$ the locus of curves with BPS spectrum $m$.
-Let $k$ be a nonnegative integer, let $\PP^k \subseteq |L|$ be a general linear subsystem, and suppose $L$ is $N$-very ample, where $N$ is some integer depending on $k$ and $m$.
-Then, there exists a rational polynomial $G$ in 4 variables, depending only on $k$ and $m$, such that

-\end{nprop} If in addition it is known that $\PP^k \cap |L|_m$ is 0-dimensional, this implies an enumerative result of the kind found in the previous subsection.
+\begin{nprop} \BPSProp \end{nprop} If in addition it is known that $\PP^k \cap |L|_m$ is 0-dimensional, this implies an enumerative result of the kind found in the previous subsection.
 This is essentially the argument used in \cite{KST} to compute the number of $\delta$-nodal curves and prove the Göttsche Conjecture.

-As in the previous sections, we will not give a specific value for the ampleness bound $N$.